karrynest/karrynest.github.io/_pages/includes/pub.md

 \\
 By conducting more experiments on AdaMod, we empirically demonstrate our method can improve learning stability and bring significant improvements over Adam across different applications. \\
 \\
-"In testing AdaMod on some datasets along with other optimizers, I find that AdaMod is consistently a top 5 optimizer."--Less Wright \\
+"*In testing AdaMod on some datasets along with other optimizers, I find that AdaMod is consistently a top 5 optimizer.*" ——Less Wright \\
-"I’ve had great success with this wrapped in lookahead.
-I’m not sure it’s fast necessarily but it converges very well."--Evan Walters \\
+"*Our recently proposed DNN optimizer AdaMod...*" ——Xu Sun
 </div>
 </div>